collapsed-stacks/startups/questions/5639/what-can-you-do-to-mitigate-chargebacks-as-a-middleman-business.md

 - posted by: [JJBee](https://stackexchange.com/users/6998558/jjbee) on 2016-10-03
 - score: 0

-<p>If they have bad intentions, they will generally fall into patterns that ordinary innocent customers do not.
-You need to screen your transactions for fraud, or/and remove the incentive for bad guys.</p>
+If they have bad intentions, they will generally fall into patterns that ordinary innocent customers do not.
+You need to screen your transactions for fraud, or/and remove the incentive for bad guys.

 ## Answer 11272